corda/corda-docs-portal/content/en/platform/corda/4.10/community/legal-info/_index.md

 # Corda Community Edition 4.10 third-party software notices and licence information

-The third-party software notices and license information for Corda Community Edition 4.10 can be found in this submenu.
+The third-party software notices and license information for Corda Community Edition 4.10 can be found here:

+{{< childpages >}}